eccelaine/Ebola-Repertoire/README.md

    This script should give you two XXX.dat files as output

 6. Run these two XXX.dat files through "4.clustering.py" using the below command:
-   > python2 Clusteringv2.1b_mod7.py --full-formatted-file=XXX.dat --keys-for-clustering 0 3 4 6 --clustered-formatted-outfile=clustered-XXX.dat,gz --sequence-identity=0.80 --clustering-type=complete
+   > python2 Clusteringv2.1b_mod7.py --full-formatted-file=XXX.dat --keys-for-clustering 0 3 4 6 --clustered-formatted-outfile=clustered-XXX.dat.gz --sequence-identity=0.80 --clustering-type=complete

 7. Take the two XXX.dat.gz files, unzip them, and run them through "5.combineHCLCclustering.py".
    This should give you an output file of 10Xout.csv